SumoLogic/sumologic-documentation/docs/cloud-soar/introduction.md

 Each of these nodes are color-coded in a playbook:
 * A. **Conditions**.
 Conditions are represented by a purple diamond, allow your playbook to branch in different directions based on an if-then statement.
 * B. **Enrichments**.
 Green nodes are enrichments.
 These might add additional information from a threat intel database or convert data from one type to another.
-* C. **User Choice** User choices, represented by a red circle, pause a playbook and wait for a human's decision.
+* C. **User Choice**.
+User choices, represented by a red circle, pause a playbook and wait for a human's decision.
 After the choice is made,  the playbook can continue branching in different directions.
 * D. **Containments**.
 Red nodes are containments.
 These can stop the spread of viruses and keep your data safe.
 * E. **Tasks**.
 Orange nodes assign tasks to a teammate in Cloud SOAR, such as manually reviewing data.
 * F. **Notifications**.
 Blue nodes are notification actions, such as a Slack or email alert.